 Our values: Work ethic, Self-accountability, Commitment, Passion.

-Summer is an important time for a basketball player.
-It is the time during which one must work hard to improve for the upcoming season.
+Vacation times are important times for a basketball player.
+It is the time during which one must work hard to improve and bring a little extra to the team.
 SYP camps are designed for motivated players who want more than just a regular basketball experience.
 It also offers the most talented the opportunity to be recruited by U.S. scouts and receive scholarship opportunities.
 Click each camp below to learn more.

 AAU Exposure Tour 2016 & 2018